Labradoodle Dog Breed

 The Future of the Labradoodle Breed

 Experts are divided as to whether Labradoodles will ever become an official breed.
-Some Labradoodle fans enjoy the diversity of the dogs, and feel that could be negatively affected by continued Multigen development.
+Some Labradoodle fans enjoy the diversity of the dogs, and feel that it could be negatively affected by continued Multigen development.
 Also, health problems could develop in the breed across generations which will then become difficult to remove.

 Others feel the Multigen method will lead to official breed recognition.
 In turn, this will lead to a better understanding of the breed.
 Positive traits might be more consistently displayed.
 This could even lead to an increase in hypoallergenic traits.